How to get a good night’s sleep

 During pregnancy, it is best to sleep on your left side to improve blood flow to the uterus.
 Sleeping on your side is second to back sleeping because this position can put pressure on your hips and shoulders.
 If you are a side sleeper, try a thick pillow to reduce neck strain by keeping your head in alignment with your spine.
 Then use a smaller pillow between your legs to stabilize your hips.

-Sleeping on your side does help your body to remove toxins and waste from your brain more efficiently, according to some ongoing research.
+Sleeping on your LEFT side does help your body to remove toxins and waste from your brain more efficiently, according to some ongoing research. (try not to sleep on your right side if possible as it causes your body to have to work harder in many ways.)

 Sleeping on the side, back slightly curled with knees bent and arms folded is the position we call “Sleeping Beauty.”
 I find this position the most comfy!
-However, the habit of sleeping on my right side has given me a vertical wrinkle on the right side of my face! 🙁
+However, the habit of sleeping on my side has given me a vertical wrinkle on my cheek! 🙁

 Stomach sleeping is considered the worst position for sleep.
 Among other reasons, it flattens the curve of the spine leading to back pain.